mregodic/spie21/README.md

 # 3D Dense-U-Net Network for Titanium Spherical Fiducial Segmentation

-This repository provides the code and materials to described in the paper "Feasibility of automated fiducial registration with a nasopharyngeal stent for electromagnetic navigation" In SPIE Proc.
+This repository provides the code and materials described in the paper "Feasibility of automated fiducial registration with a nasopharyngeal stent for electromagnetic navigation" In SPIE Proc.
 2021.

 TensorFlow and Keras as backend deep learning libraries were used.